Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The non-Lefschetz Locus for Graded Modules

-When studying Artinian Gorenstein \textit{algebras}, it is well-known that an algebra fails to have the Weak Lefschetz Property if injectivity fails in a single degree.
-In particular, as a set, the non-Lefschetz locus is determined by a single degree (see \cite{mon}, Proposition 2.1).
-Moreover, it is also true that the non-Lefschetz locus is defined by a single degree \textit{scheme-theoretically}, as is shown in (\cite{nll}, Corollary 2.6).
-While having a suitable analogue of Gorenstein for Artinian modules, (see Definition \ref{symgor}), we cannot guarantee that certain properties of Artinian algebras with the Weak Lefschetz Property hold for all Artinian \textit{modules}.
-For example, we have to be careful when discussing unimodality and symmetry of the Hilbert function for Symmetrically Gorenstein modules.
+When studying Artinian Gorenstein \textit{algebras}, it is well-known that an algebra fails to have the WLP if injectivity fails in a single degree.
+In particular, as a set, the non-Lefschetz locus is determined by a single degree (\cite{mon}, Proposition 2.1).
+Moreover, it is also true that the non-Lefschetz locus is defined by a single degree \textit{scheme-theoretically} (\cite{nll}, Corollary 2.6).
+While Symmetrically Gorenstein (see Definition \ref{def: symgor}) is a suitable analogue of the Gorenstein condition for Artinian modules, we cannot guarantee that certain properties of Artinian algebras with the WLP hold for all Artinian \textit{modules}.
+For example, we have had to show great caution when discussing unimodality and symmetry of the Hilbert function for Symmetrically Gorenstein modules, and as such, the non-Lefschetz Locus will not be different.